-VIOLATION OF A MCL, MRDL, AL, TT, OR MONITORING AND REPORTING REQUIREMENT Violation Explanation Duration Actions Taken to Correct the Violation Health Effects Language Violation of Title 22, California Code of Regulations, Section 64431, hexavalent chromium (MCL) The State Water Resources Control Board-Division of Drinking Water has issued Compliance Order #03-11-15R- 007 01/2020 Propose and implement project to ensure that the water delivered to customers meets the hexavalent chromium MCL and continue quarterly hexavalent chromium monitoring You do not need to use an alternative water supply (e.g. bottled water).
+VIOLATION OF A MCL, MRDL, AL, TT, OR MONITORING AND REPORTING REQUIREMENT Violation Explanation Duration Actions Taken to Correct the Violation Health Effects Language Violation of Title 22, California Code of Regulations, Section 64432.1(a) and Section 64469(a) and Section(c), nitrate monitoring and reporting violation The State Water Resources Control Board-Division of Drinking Water has issued Citation No. 03-11-18C-013, The water system utilized a noncertified drinking water testing laboratory to conduct testing for nitrate in Well #5 PS Code 014 04/2018 MSPC to use a certified drinking water laboratory to conduct testing You do not need to use an alternative water supply (e.g. bottled water).
 This is not an immediate risk.
-If it had been you would have been notified immediately.
-However, some people who drink water containing hexavalent chromium in excess of MCL over many years may have an increased risk of getting cancer.
-If you have other health issues concerning the consumption of this water, you may wish to consult your doctor.
+If it had been, you would have been notified immediately.